Internet rap: 2000s–2010s: Blog era

-Early 2010s
+Early 2010s: Cloud rap & Internet rap collectives

-By the early 2010s, influential rap groups and collectives such as Odd Future, Brockhampton, Migos, A$AP Mob, Metro Zu, and SpaceGhostPurrp’s collective Raider Klan proved highly influential to the development of internet rap.
+By the early 2010s, influential Internet rap collectives such as Odd Future, Brockhampton, A$AP Mob, Metro Zu, 88Rising, Soulection, Ruby Yacht, Pro Era, and Raider Klan gained prominence.
+In 2012, The Guardian credited collectives such as Taylor Gang, A$AP Mob, Black Hippy, Pro Era, YMCMB (Young Money), Most Dope, Maybach Music, Odd Future and Raider Klan as bringing back the "hip-hop crew."
 Artists continued to proliferate on blog-related websites like Tumblr, and distributed music through SoundCloud, YouTube, and Spotify.
 Other influential figures included Danny Brown, Tyler, the Creator, and Yung Lean.
 The term hipster hop would also emerge to describe some artists from this time period who were making internet rap reflective of hipster culture, applied to artists such as The Cool Kids and Kid Cudi.

 Around this time, the broader internet rap scene began to amass wider audiences, following the online virality of Lil B, with rappers also drawing influence from Waka Flocka Flame, Gucci Mane and Juicy J. Other pivotal influences included Chicago's Chief Keef who helped popularize and pioneer drill music, with his style significantly influencing both mainstream trap music and online rap scenes.